quietui/quiet/docs/docs/restyle.md

 Restyle ships with a handful of helpful utility classes.
 Use `class="..."` to apply them to any HTML element.

+- `striped` - Add to `<table>` elements to draw striped rows.
-- `visually-hidden` - Used when an element must be accessible to assistive technologies like screen readers but should remain hidden in other circumstances.
+- `visually-hidden` - Use when an element must be accessible to assistive technologies like screen readers but should remain hidden in other circumstances.
-- `visually-hidden-focusable` - The same as `visually-hidden`, but will show when the element or any of its children receive focus.
+- `visually-hidden-focusable` - The same as `visually-hidden`, but it will show when the element or any of its children receive focus.
 Useful for things like "skip to content" links.